-ALSPAC is also known as Children of the 90s.
-The study recruited 14,541 women with expected deliveries from April 1991 to December 1992 in the Avon area of South West England.
+The Avon Longitudinal Study of Parents and Children (ALSPAC) is also known as Children of the 90s.
+The study recruited 14,541 women with expected deliveries from April 1991 to December 1992 in the Avon area of South West England [103, 104].
 The aim of the study was to understand the influence of environmental and genetic factors on the health and development of parents and children.
-Women completed questionnaires during their pregnancy and have continued to provide data on themselves and their children in over twenty questionnaires in addition to clinic assessments.
+Women completed questionnaires during their pregnancy and have continued to provide data on themselves and their children multiple questionnaires in addition to clinic assessments.
 Partners, teachers, and school age children themselves have provided questionnaire data.
 Data have been collected on a yearly basis from one or several of these respondents and have included health and biometric data, as well as social and psychological measures.
-The most recent sweep (as of the time of writing) at age 25y, completed in 2018/2019, involved 6,929 main carers and 4,398 index offspring [103, 104].
-To give an idea of data type and scale now, the sample now includes 11992 G0 mothers, 3394 fathers and 11381 G1 with known address.
-Original parents (G0) and their children (G1) have been followed up using questionnaires and face-to-face clinics, with biological samples, exposure and outcome measures.
+Original parents (G0) and their children (G1) have been followed up using questionnaires and face-to-face clinics, with biological samples, exposure, and outcome measures.

 In terms of comparability, measures of leisure time reporting frequency or type of activity (intensity) are comparable across ages.
 Overall, the method of active travel can be compared across ages, and duration (min/day) is commonly measured in childhood.
 Additionally, there are some measures of distance (km) in very early childhood although there are no common measures in adulthood.
 Finally, measures of sedentary behaviour are comparable in duration (hr/day) across all ages, and in some cases additionally asking for differences in weekdays and weekends.

-Objective measures of physical activity (minutes of sedentary, light and moderate to vigorous intensity physical activity) were assessed at ages 12, 14, 16 (sub-set 25) using sing the Actigraph accelerometer (Actigraph, Pensacola, Florida).
+Objective measures of physical activity (minutes of sedentary, light, and moderate to vigorous intensity physical activity) were assessed at ages 12, 14, and 15y (and a sub-set at age 24) using the Actigraph accelerometer (Actigraph, Pensacola, Florida).

 Learn about the other studies covered by this guide and their measurement of physical activity: